VulcanJS/vulcan-docs/source/reactive-state.md

 ## Introduction

 Vulcan's Reactive State feature offers simple global state management on the client side based on [Apollo Client reactive variables](https://www.apollographql.com/docs/react/local-state/reactive-variables/).
+You can think of Reactive State as a wrapper around Apollo reactive variables with some added features:

+* Schema validation of objects stored in Reactive State using our familiar SimpleSchema pattern
+* Object state mutation similar to React `setState()` (with Apollo reactive vars updating an object value replaces the whole object)
+* The ability to reset all reactive states globally - which happens automatically when the user logs out

 Use it to store session data that survives re-renders and router transitions, unlike component state.
 You can create as many reactive states as you need, each identified with a unique key, and each holding either a simple scalar value like a boolean or string, or an object with an optional SimpleSchema for cleaning and validation.